vkinnune/Reaktor-Assignment-fall-2022/README.md

 	size_t	extras_size;
 }	t_package;
 ```
-Firstly I calculated the amount of downloaded packages.
+Firstly, I calculated the amount of downloaded packages.
 A definition of a downloaded package is that there is a *package* section.
-With that I allocated correct amount of data.
-Then I parsed the *package* sections and filled the data in the structs.
+With that I allocated the correct amount of data.
+Then I parsed the *package* sections and filled in the data in the structs.
 After that I parsed all the *package.dependencies* and *package.extras* and filled the integer arrays.
 I use integer arrays because as I read the packages I just add the new package to the struct array and increase the index.
-So I can just store of the indexes of the struct array in the int arrays.
-If there was a new package that was not already found in the struct array I just allocate more memory and increase the index.
-I know the downloaded package amount so everything above that are optional packages.
+So I can just store the indexes of the struct array in the int arrays.
+If there was a new package that was not already found in the struct array, I would just allocate more memory and increase the index.
+I know the downloaded package amount, so everything above that are optional packages.

 ## Usage
 Run `make`.